Oahspe Study

 The conditions before the flood in the following story touch on Oahspe's description of the degenerated condition of man other than the I'hins.
 It can also be alluding to the fetaling behavior of the familiars who were vampiring each other and the mortals of the earth.

-The pre flood races of I'huan, regressed to become the Barbarian Druk.
-They were spiritually so degraded that they were no longer capable of eternal life, as described in Oahspe, are reflected here in this story which also supplies information regarding the carnivorous behavior that lowered their grade.
+According to Oahspe, the pre flood races of I'huan had regressed to become the Barbarian Druk.
+They were spiritually so degraded that they were no longer capable of eternal life.
+The following story also refers to the carnivorous behavior of pre-flood man that lowered their grade.
 The survivors of the flood were herbivorous I'hins, the only inhabitants of the continent of Pan who were virtuous enough to carry the seed of everlasting life forward to future humanity.

 || Quiche (Guatemala): The wooden people, an early version of humanity, were imperfect because there was nothing in their hearts and minds, and they did not remember Heart of Sky.
 So Heart of Sky destroyed them with a flood.
 He sent down a black rain of resin; animals came into their houses and attacked them; and even pots and stones crushed them.
 The dogs and turkeys told them, "You caused us pain, you ate us.
 Now we eat you."
 Their other animals and implements likewise turned on them.
 They tried to escape onto their houses, into trees, and into caves, but the houses collapsed, the trees threw them off, and the caves slammed shut.
 Today's monkeys are a sign of these people, mere manikins.
 This was before the sun dawned on the earth. ||